city

 A few main categories of goals might apply across your firm:

-Financial
+Financial Goals

 • By capturing more billable hours.
 Rather than forcing more hours on already-burned-out teams, make sure you’re actually capturing all the work they do for clients.
-On average, Smokeball legal practice management software clients bill for 34% more time, thanks to automatic time tracking tools that bill for every minute spent in our software.
+On average, Smokeball legal practice management software clients bill for 34% more time, thanks to automatic time tracking software that bill for every minute spent in our software.

 • By increasing efficiency.
 Think flat-fee firms can only increase profitability by increasing their fees?
 Think again.
 Your firm can reduce its hours worked against your fee charged by increasing efficiency.
 Smokeball’s Law Firm Insights pull data from your automatic time tracking to show profitability by matter and fee earner, so you can understand your profitability and set goals to improve.